 In the movie it is mentioned that the technology was first created for military applications as a training simulation.

 Arbitrarily Large Bank Account: Saito uses his to buy the entire airline for the single airplane they're infiltrating.
 Purchasing an entire airline in under a month, without attracting attention, would require a staggering amount of money.
+Then again, who knows how long Saito was planning this, he could just be Crazy-Prepared.

 Arc Number: 528-491.
 Amusingly, it means absolutely nothing, being just the first six numbers Fischer thought of.
 As they go deeper and deeper into the dreams, though, Fischer's subconscious starts giving them importance, because hey, he was thinking about those six numbers.